Carnegie Deli: Branch locations

 The deli opened several branch locations in the 1980s, including two New Jersey branches in Secaucus and Atlantic City and one in the Washington, D.C. suburbs in Tysons Corner.
 However, most of these branches have since closed and are no longer in operation.
 One, in Beverly Hills, California, was financed by oil billionaire Marvin Davis and designed by restaurant designer Pat Kuleto at a cost of $4 million to be the "best deli in the world", in response to Davis' complaint that the delis in California were not as good as those in New York.

 The deli operated a second location on the Las Vegas Strip, which opened at the Mirage in 2005.
 The Las Vegas location closed a few weeks prior to February 9, 2020.
 A third location opened in 2006 at the Six Flags Great Adventure in New Jersey and served as the "healthy choice" restaurant at the park; however, the menu was smaller and only had the restaurant's most popular items.
 The fifth location was at the Sands Casino Resort in Bethlehem, Pennsylvania.
 It opened on November 22, 2009, and closed at the end of 2017.

 In addition to the retail operation, the restaurant sells cheesecakes and merchandise such as T-shirts and baseball caps online.

 Critical reception

 In March 1979, Mimi Sheraton penned a New York Times newspaper review that rated Carnegie Deli the "Tops" in pastrami and corned beef preparation and taste.
-Sheaton wrote "The generous sandwiches of both corned beef and pastrami are simply wonderful."
+Sheraton wrote "The generous sandwiches of both corned beef and pastrami are simply wonderful."

 In 2013, Zagat gave it a food rating of 23, and rated it the 8th-best deli in New York City.

-USA Today has called the restaurant the "most famous" deli in the United States.
+In 2012 USA Today called the restaurant the "most famous" deli in the United States.